Rouslan/NTracer/doc/ntracer.rst

     :param type: The type of solid: either :py:data:`.wrapper.CUBE` or :py:data:`.wrapper.SPHERE`.
     :param vector position: The position of the solid.
-    :param Matrix orientation: A transformation matrix.
+    :param orientation: A transformation matrix.
 The matrix must be invertable.
-    :param Material material: A material to apply to the solid.
+    :param material: A material to apply to the solid.
+    :type orientation: :py:class:`Matrix`
+    :type material: :py:class:`.render.Material`

     .. py:attribute:: dimension